themattwilliams/website/learn/api-documentation/how-to-choose-an-api-documentation-tool.md

 Advanced tools like Redocly's VS Code extension provide real-time validation and smart suggestions, making complex schema designs more manageable.

-As Lorna Mitchell from Redocly explains: "The hardest part of API design can be aligning your team on a set of rules and standards.
+As Lorna Mitchell (on the openAPI committee) stated: "The hardest part of API design can be aligning your team on a set of rules and standards.
 If you're new to API linting, it can be especially difficult to know where to start, or which questions to ask."

 Look for tools that not only help you write documentation but also enforce standards and best practices.